Raphtory/raphtory.github.io/docs/user-guide/export.md

 In the below example we first create a subgraph of the monkey interactions, selecting some monkeys we are interested in (`ANGELE` and `FELIPE`).
 This isn't a required step, but is to demonstrate the export working on graph views.

- We then call `to_edge_df` on the subgraph with all default arguments.
+ We then call `to_edge_df` on the subgraph, setting no flags.
 In the output you can see the update/property history for each interaction type (layer) between `ANGELE` and `FELIPE`.

  Finally, we call `to_edge_df` again, turning off the property history and exploding the edges.
 In the output you can see each interaction which occurred between `ANGELE` and `FELIPE`.